regulad/vnc-mcp/README.md

 - A VNC server that supports spec-compliant authentication (not sure which RFC this aligns with).
 This means ARD (Apple Remote Desktop) servers are not supported.
 Mac users should consider using the project https://github.com/baryhuang/mcp-remote-macos-use instead.
 - (Optional) A VNC server that reuses your existing desktop session so you can see the actions an LLM is making and collaborate with it.
 This project was tested with [`krfb`](https://github.com/KDE/krfb), the preferred VNC server for both X11 and Wayland KDE sessions.
 It should be built into most KDE distros (I use Fedora 42 Kinoite).
 It may work with other DEs, but I am unsure.
 GNOME should also have a built-in VNC server.
 Windows (ew) users may have to experiment with alternative clients like TightVNC and TigerVNC.
 My experience with desktop-sharing VNC servers on this platform is not good.
 I would either suggest using RDP or switching to a Linux distribution with KDE or Gnome as a DE.
 - (Optional) A graphics-accelerated VM running KDE/another DE with a same-session VNC server.
 Having a VM is preferred because then your AI UI will not have access to itself, which can cause frustration as you wrestle the mouse away from your LLM in order to see its output. **NOTE:** if you want to use Qemu virtio OpenGL acceleration, make sure you do NOT have the proprietary Nvidia drivers installed.
 They will prohibit you from starting a VM with OpenGL acceleration.
 This is not a problem on MacOS if you are starting a VM through UTM, as virtio should work perfectly there with Metal.

+The following DEs and VNC servers have been tested in a VM with `virgl` acceleration:

+- ❔ Fedora 42 Workstation (Gnome)
+- ❌ Fedora 42 KDE - VNC server raised by krfb does not work, only shows a black screen with no resolution. krdp is no better: only shows a white screen.
+It is possible this may be an artifact of my VM setup, but I cannot be sure.
+- ❔ Ubuntu 24.04 (Gnome)
+- ✅ Kubuntu 24.04 (KDE) - Krfb had to be downloaded from the Ubuntu repositories, but it works fine.
+Only worked with unattended access.
+Possibly works because it uses x11 instead of Wayland.

 VNC is used as opposed to RDP for two reasons: